SanketPatole/One-Minute-Stats/README.md

 * Now open Processing IDE, go inside the sketch folder and open the file with .pde extension.
 For example: "./Covid_Cases_Ranking/Covid_Cases_Ranking.pde".
 Note that sketch folder name and pde file name should be exactly same.

 * Run the sketch by clicking play button in toolbar at top.
 A window will pop up displaying live status of the execution.
-Once the execution gets completed, it creates multiple video frmes in "movie" folder.
+Once the execution gets completed, it will create multiple video frames in "movie" folder.

-* Now open Processing.js IDE, click on Tools and select movie Maker.
-A window will open.
+* Now open Processing.js IDE, click on Tools and select Movie Maker option.
+A new window will open.

 * Browse and select the "movie" folder and click on "Create Movie" button to generate the video from video frames.